Smith runs for 2 TDs, No. 20 Minnesota routs Rutgers 42-7

 PISCATAWAY, N.J.
+(AP) — No. 20 Minnesota won its first game as a ranked team in five years and suddenly it has the lead in the West Division and a clear path to the Big Ten title game .

-(AP) — Rodney Smith ran for 111 yards and two touchdowns and No. 20 Minnesota improved to 7-0 for the first time since winning the national title in 1960 with a 42-7 victory over Rutgers on Saturday.
+It all fell into place Saturday as Rodney Smith ran for 111 yards and two touchdowns and the Gophers improved to 7-0 for the first time since winning the national title in 1960 with a 42-7 victory over Rutgers on Saturday.

+Coupled with Illinois’ stunning last-second victory over No. 6 Wisconsin, Minnesota (7-0, 4-0) has a one-game over the Badgers (6-1, 3-1) in the division and control over its destiny.

+The path is not going to be easy.
+After facing Maryland (3-4) next weekend, the Gophers get a bye and then face No. 7 Penn State, No. 23 Iowa, Northwestern and Wisconsin in the regular-season finale.

+“They’ve been very mature during this whole process,” Minnesota coach P.J.
+Fleck said.
+“It’s my job to keep them grounded and focused.
+Today we’re 1-0 in the Rutgers football championship.
+That’s all that matters.”

+Minnesota struggled against Rutgers in the first half before scoring four touchdowns in the second, including one by the defense.

-Smith scored on runs of 3 and 16 yards and Tanner Morgan threw two touchdowns as the Gophers (7-0, 4-0) won their ninth straight game spanning two seasons and handed Rutgers (1-6, 0-5) its fifth consecutive loss overall and 17th straight in the Big Ten Conference.
+Smith scored on runs of 3 and 16 yards and Tanner Morgan threw two touchdowns as the Gophers won their ninth straight game spanning two seasons.
+Rutgers (1-6, 0-5) lost its fifth consecutive loss overall and 17th straight in the Big Ten Conference.

 The nine-game winning streak is the Gophers’ longest since 1941-42.

+Morgan gave much of the credit for the offense’s success to his skill players, the runners who can go inside or outside and his receivers, who can beat double coverages.

+“Coach (Fleck) has done a great job of preparing us and not allowing us to look ahead,” said Morgan, who was 15 of 28 for 245 yards.

 The Gophers blew the game open in the fourth quarter, when Mohamed Ibrahim had a 6-yard TD run and defensive back Antoine Winfield Jr. scored on a 33-yard interception return on consecutive plays on offense.
-Morgan, who went 15 of 28 for 245 yards, scored his second TD, a 56-yard pass to Tyler Johnson that could have been viewed as rubbing it in against a beaten foe.
+Morgan threw his second TD, a 56-yard pass to Tyler Johnson that could have been viewed as rubbing it in against a beaten foe.

+Rutgers interim coach Nunzio Campanile had no problem with the late TD, saying it was up to his team to prevent it.

 There was a tender moment after the Ibrahim touchdown.
 Redshirt sophomore Casey O’Brien, a four-time cancer survivor, was sent out to hold the ball for the extra point by kicker Michael Lantz.
 He was mobbed by teammates after the kick.